How Do Gamers Want To Buy Mystery Games?

 What did I take away from this?

 You really need to dig deep into the group of users you are targeting.
-In this instance, simply recruiting gamers would not have worked since we have found in the past that they are risk averse, checking ratings and reviews before purchasing a game.
-I needed to target people who liked the thought of finding something unexpected, and make sure we did the best we could for that group.
+In this instance, simply recruiting unrestricted gamers would not have worked since we have found in the past that they are risk averse, checking ratings and reviews before purchasing a game.
+I needed to target people who liked the thought of finding something unexpected, and make sure we optimized the page for that group in mind.